teivah/ettore/README.md

 Here is the architecture, divided in 4 classic stages:
 * Fetch: fetch an instruction from the main memory
-* Decode: decode an instruction
+* Decode: decode the instruction
 * Execute: execute the RISC-V instruction
 * Write: write-back the result to a register or the main memory